anisotton/Smasy/README.md

-# Dasmasy - Dance School Management System
+# Smasy - School Management System

 ## Please note: It is **work in progress**